jlangch/venice/doc/readme/use-cases.md

 }
 ```

 ## Simple Rule Engine

+Rules engines the definition of business rules in a simplified language
+apart from the application implementation.

+For simple rules rule engines like *Drools* are often to heavy weight and
+Venice is a viable alternative to define simple lightweight rules.

-Example: Discount Coupon Rules
+**Example: Discount Coupon Rules**

-we are defining some rules for applying discounts based on coupon codes.
-These are the three rules we are defining here:
+Define some rules for applying discounts based on coupon codes.
+These are
+the three rules we are defining:

-1. 10% Off Coupon: Applies a 10% discount if the coupon code is "SUMMER10".
+1. **10% Off Coupon**: Applies a 10% discount if the coupon code is "SUMMER10".
-2. Free Shipping Coupon: Provides free shipping if the coupon code is "FREESHIP".
+2. **Free Shipping Coupon**: Provides free shipping if the coupon code is "FREESHIP".
-3. Buy Many Get 30% Off: Offers a 30% discount on the entire order if the coupon code is "BMGOF" and the cart contains at least two items.
+3. **Buy Many Get 30% Off**: Offers a 30% discount on the entire order if the coupon code is "BMGOF" and the cart contains at least two items.

 When a customer enters a coupon code during checkout, the Rules Engine can
 evaluate the rules and apply the appropriate discounts.